getodk/docs/docs/central-api-authentication.rst

 Authentication
 =======================================================================================================================

+.. raw:: html
-In ODK Central, the server thinks about identity and permissioning in terms of one core concept: the ``Actor``\ .
-No matter how you authenticate with the API, you are doing so as an Actor of some kind or another, and when permissions are assigned and checked, they are done against the authenticated Actor.

-In practice, there are two types of Actors available in the system today:

-* ``User``\ s are accounts used by the staff members who manage the server and the data collection campaigns.
+  <p>In ODK Central, the server thinks about identity and permissioning in terms of one core concept: the <code>Actor</code>.
+No matter how you authenticate with the API, you are doing so as an Actor of some kind or another, and when permissions are assigned and checked, they are done against the authenticated Actor.</p><p>In practice, there are two types of Actors available in the system today:</p><ul><li><p><code>User</code>s are accounts used by the staff members who manage the server and the data collection campaigns.
 They each have a set of rights assigned to them via Roles and Assignments.
 They are the only account types that have passwords associated with them.
 They also always have an email address.
-Users can authenticate using **Session Bearer Tokens**\  or using **HTTPS Basic**\  authentication.

-* ``App User``\ s are only allowed to access the OpenRosa parts of the API: in essence, they are allowed to list forms, download form definitions, and create new submissions against those forms.
-They can only authenticate using **App User URL**\ s.

-Next, you will find documentation on each of the three authentication methods described above.
+Users can authenticate using <strong>Session Bearer Tokens</strong> or using <strong>HTTPS Basic</strong> authentication.</p></li><li><p><code>App User</code>s are only allowed to access the OpenRosa parts of the API: in essence, they are allowed to list forms, download form definitions, and create new submissions against those forms.
+They can only authenticate using <strong>App User URL</strong>s.</p></li></ul><p>Next, you will find documentation on each of the three authentication methods described above.
 It is best not to present multiple credentials.
-If you do, the first *presented*\  scheme out of ``/key``\  token, Bearer, Basic, then Cookie will be used for the request.
-If the multiple schemes are sent at once, and the first matching scheme fails, the request will be immediately rejected.
+If you do, the first <em>presented</em> scheme out of <code>/key</code> token, Bearer, Basic, then Cookie will be used for the request.
+If the multiple schemes are sent at once, and the first matching scheme fails, the request will be immediately rejected.</p>

 Session Authentication
 -----------------------------------------------------------------------------------------------------------------------

+.. raw:: html
-This is the authentication method used by the ODK Central Frontend packaged with Central Backend.
-Only ``User``\ s can authenticate this way.
-It consists mostly of two steps:

-1. **Logging in**\ : presenting an Email Address and a Password for verification, after which a new ``Session``\  is created.
+  <p>This is the authentication method used by the ODK Central Frontend packaged with Central Backend.
+Only <code>User</code>s can authenticate this way.
+It consists mostly of two steps:</p><ol><li><strong>Logging in</strong>: presenting an Email Address and a Password for verification, after which a new <code>Session</code> is created.
 Associated with the Session is an expiration and a bearer token.
-Sessions expire 24 hours after they are created.
-2. **Using the session**\ : each request to the API needs a header attached to it: ``Authorization: Bearer {token}``\ .
-This authenticates that particular request as belonging to the Session we created by logging in.

-You might notice that Step 2 greatly resembles how OAuth 2.0 works.
-This was an intentional first step towards OAuth support, and should make the forward migration of your code easier down the road.
+Sessions expire 24 hours after they are created.</li><li><strong>Using the session</strong>: each request to the API needs a header attached to it: <code>Authorization: Bearer {token}</code>.
+This authenticates that particular request as belonging to the Session we created by logging in.</li></ol><p>You might notice that Step 2 greatly resembles how OAuth 2.0 works.
+This was an intentional first step towards OAuth support, and should make the forward migration of your code easier down the road.</p>

 Logging in
 ^^^^^^^^^^^^^^^^^^^^

 **POST /v1/sessions**

+.. raw:: html
-In order to log a ``User``\  in to a new ``Session``\ , you must provide their credentials, in JSON format.

-For security reasons, the only possible results are success or failure.
-No detail is provided upon failure.

-Successful responses will come with an HTTP-Only, Secure-Only cookie.
+  <p>In order to log a <code>User</code> in to a new <code>Session</code>, you must provide their credentials, in JSON format.</p><p>For security reasons, the only possible results are success or failure.
+No detail is provided upon failure.</p><p>Successful responses will come with an HTTP-Only, Secure-Only cookie.
 This cookie is primarily meant for use by the Central frontend, and we do not recommend relying upon it.
-It will only work on ``GET``\  requests, and it will only work over HTTPS.
+It will only work on <code>GET</code> requests, and it will only work over HTTPS.</p>

 .. dropdown:: Request